ydb-platform/ydb/ydb/docs/en/core/concepts/cdc.md

 * Change records are sharded across topic partitions by primary key.
 * Each change is only delivered once (exactly-once delivery).
 * Changes by the same primary key are delivered to the same topic partition in the order they took place in the table.
-* Change record is delivered to the topic partition only after the commit of the corresponding transaction in the table.
+* Change record is delivered to the topic partition only after the corresponding transaction in the table has been committed.

 ## Limitations {#restrictions}